 There was an Arab saying that, “The Turks will not leave Jerusalem until the river Nile flows in Palestine and the prophet expels them from the city”.

 Secondly Allenby’s airdropped note when written in Arabic looks like: “Surrender the city!
 Al Nabi”, which means “The Prophet”.
 Many of the Turks left at that time, after the mysterious flying objects sent messages from “Al Nabi”.
 From the evening of December 8, 1917 and all through the night, Turkish troops were leaving Jerusalem.
 By early the following morning all had gone, and the Mayor of Jerusalem with a small party came under a white flag to surrender the keys of the city.
+That white flag along with the keys are on display in the Tower of David Museum today.
 The formal surrender was accepted by General O’Shea, on behalf of the Commander-in-Chief, who himself took the official ceremonial surrender two days later.
 Jerusalem was delivered and not a shot was fired.
+Rather remarkably, the motto on the airplanes used in Allenby’s operation to deliver Jerusalem was a quote from the Quran which said, “I spread my wings and keep my promise”.

 General Allenby officially accepted the surrender at David’s Tower by the Jaffa Gate, and a proclamation was read in seven languages, telling the people they could go quietly and undisturbed about their ordinary business, and all their holy places would be respected.